leaningtech/cheerp-meta/pages/JavaScript-interoperability.md

 # The CHEERP_OBJECT macro

-A common use case for inline asm is to return a literal object to javascript:
+A common use case for inline asm is to return a literal object to JavaScript:
 ```
 double field1 = 1;
 client::String* field2 = new client::String("hello");